-This condition occurs when there is complete or partial obstruction in the airways.
+This condition occurs when there is a complete or partial obstruction of the airways.
 When this happens, the chest muscles and diaphragm work harder to bring air into the lungs as well as clear the blocked air passage.
 Snorting, loud gasps, or body jerking are common when breathing resumes to normal.

-As a result of the airway obstruction, there is little air that flows into the lungs, causing reduced distribution of oxygen to the organs as well as irregular heart rhythms.
+As a result of the airway obstruction, there is little air that flows into the lungs, causing reduced the distribution of oxygen to the organs as well as irregular heart rhythms.

 There are around 12 million Americans diagnosed with sleep apnea.
 It is also estimated that 1 in 25 men and 1 in 50 women have this sleep problem.
 This disorder is also common among people with large or thick necks as well as those with narrower airways in the mouth, nose, or throat.